AdriveLivingLab/fROS/README.md

 ## Motivation[:pushpin:](#motivation)
 The robot operating system (ROS) is widely used for research and in commercial products in the area of robotics.
 It allows for an easy integration of different sensor types into a common environment and due to its open source nature, many different software packages and drivers are already openly available.
-It makes sense to also expande the ecosystem beyond the commonly used CAN and Ethernet standard to also include FlexRay to be able to listen to a modern car's internal network.
+It makes sense to also expand the ecosystem beyond the commonly used CAN and Ethernet standard to also include FlexRay to be able to listen to a modern car's internal network.

 This project aims to extend the usage of ROS for FlexRay networks by providing a framework for the currently available Ixxat FRC-EP170 gateway.